 I’m pretty sure you’re already convinced that testimonials work.
 But if you want to find out how well they work, just Google conversion rate optimization studies around testimonials.

-Testimonials help convince other people that they should be doing business with you, buying your product, or using your service.
+Customer testimonials help convince other people that they should be doing business with you, buying your product, or using your service.
 In other words, they’re a vote of confidence and social proof.

 For example, when you look at SaaS company websites, nearly all of them have testimonials and company logos on the homepage.
 These all add validation.
 That’s also social proof.